Zendesk free version: What you get in 2026 (and what you don't)

 Suite Professional$115Everything in Suite Team, plus: Up to 5 help centers, advanced reporting, CSAT surveys, skills-based routing, and HIPAA compliance.

-Suite Enterprise$169Everything in Suite Pro, plus: Up to 300 help centers, custom agent roles, a sandbox for testing, and advanced workflows.
+Suite Enterprise$169Everything in Suite Pro, plus: Up to 300 help centers, custom agent roles, a sandbox for testing, and sophisticated workflows.

-The old way of hopping between free trials usually ends in frustration.
-A better approach is to stick with the helpdesk you already know and plug in an AI tool that can immediately start handling tickets and lowering your costs.
+A great approach is to stick with the helpdesk you already know and plug in an AI tool that can immediately start handling tickets and lowering your costs.

 How eesel AI helps reduce support costs

-eesel AI was built to solve the very problems that send people searching for a "Zendesk free version".
-It’s not a separate helpdesk.
-It's an AI platform that connects directly to tools you already use, like Zendesk, Freshdesk, and Intercom, to automate support and bring all your company knowledge together.
+eesel AI was built to complement platforms like Zendesk.
+It’s not a separate helpdesk; it's an AI platform that connects directly to the tools you already use, like Zendesk, Freshdesk, and Intercom, to automate support and bring all your company knowledge together.

 An illustration of how the eesel AI agent integrates with Zendesk to automate support tickets.